m1ga/ti.coronawidget/README.md

 <hr/>

 ## 📋 Content

+<i><b>This Widget and app started as a proof-of-concept how to create such a widget with Appcelerator Titanium!
+It is not a final app (yet) 😉 It works but it can be improved!</b></i>

 * 📱 Appcelerator Titanum app (<a href="/app">app folder</a>)
 * 📱 Appcelerator Titanum Android Widget (<a href="/widget">widget folder</a>)